Skip To Main Content

 • One credit of Literature and Composition is required of freshmen.

-• One credit of World Literature Analysis and Composition is required of sophomores.
+• One credit of World Literature Analysis and Composition or Honors World Literature Analysis and Composition is required of sophomores.

-• One credit of American Literature and Composition is required of juniors.
+• One credit of American Literature and Composition, American Studies, or AP American Language and Composition is required of juniors.

 • One credit of English courses is required of seniors.
-If not taking the one credit AP/ACC Senior English, one semester must be a writing-designated course and one a literature-designated course.
+If not taking the one credit AP/ACC Senior English or Honors Holocaust Perspectives of Extraordinary Lives, one semester must be a writing-designated course and one a literature-designated course.

 Co-Curricular Activities